zyzek/LEAPs/content/leaps/leap-8.md

 | ------------- | ------------- |
 | SNX L2 Stakers | 1,000,000 LYRA |

-Those who staked SNX on L2 between September 13 and October 10 and meet at least one of the below requirements will receive LYRA in proportion with their average debt relative to the total L2 debt over their "eligible period".
-This period begins when they first meet the eligbility requirements.
+Those who staked SNX on L2 between September 13 and October 10 and meet at least one of the below eligibility requirements will receive a share of 1,000,000 LYRA.
+Once they became eligible, they will begin receiving a share of LYRA in proportion with their debt to the total eligible debt.
+These rewards will be computed in 3 hour epochs.

 Eligibility requirements:
 - Provided liquidity to Uniswap pools containing sUSD